Rahulbaran/Colorvilla/README.md

 # Colorvilla
-A web app to generate random colors with their values in rgb,hex and hsl form
+<h5>A web app to generate random colors with their corresponding color values in rgb,hex and hsl form</h5>